ResponsiblyUnranked/PythonSoftwareDesign/README.md

 Python is a great language.
 Because of how easy it is to learn, there are tons of beginner-level tutorials on the language.
-This is great because it makes programming more accesible for people who are interested.
+This is great because it makes programming more accessible for people who are interested.

 The downside of this, is that there are a lot of people who learn programming in Python, but miss key aspects that can really improve your code.
 Even if you are someone who will